LucyDaniels2010/LucyDaniels2010/README.md

 I have games and apps to put on your school computer >:)

+# OneDrive

-If GitHub is blocked, check out my onedrive [here](https://1drv.ms/u/s!Aqy_w35Joh0pl7JcmWMExBCXEbt3OQ?e=w4tyyw)
+If GitHub is blocked, check out my onedrive (coming soooooon!)

+My OneDrive is cool because if there's things that is too big for GitHub to handle (weak) then it would be there!

 # Credits